-C. Data Collection
+Data Collection

 Data collection involved laboratory sessions where individuals were presented with a design problem.
-They were asked to create concept sketches, and to "think aloud" as they worked (Ericsson & Simon, 1980; 1993; Hannu & Pallah, 2000; Gero & McNeill, 1998).
-These previous studies indicated people are able to report the thoughts "in mind" without altering their thinking process.
+They were asked to create concept sketches, and to think aloud as they worked (Ericsson & Simon, 1980, 1993; Hannu & Pallah, 2000; Gero & McNeill, 1998).
+These previous studies indicated people are able to report the thoughts in mind without altering their thinking process.
 A retrospective interview followed, where participants were asked to describe their approaches to ideation, including how they generated each concept, how they moved from one concept to another, and any strategies they used.
 Participants all reported they were comfortable speaking during the concept generation task.
 The think-aloud methodology has been successful in previous studies of engineering design cognition (Akin & Lin, 1995; Atman & Bursic, 1998; Atman et al., 1999; Atman et al., 2007; Eckersley, 1988).

 The design task was an open-ended, novel problem related to one of the Grand Challenges for Engineering (National Academy of Engineering, n.d.).
-It included a small set of criteria and constraints to keep the problem as simple as possible.
+The task included a small set of criteria and constraints to keep the problem as simple as possible.
 Participants were given the design task in written form, asked to begin working, and instructed to include labels and descriptions on their sketches.
-The design task was similar to solar problems used in engineering curricula at the college level, and was stated as follows:
+The design task was similar to solar problems used in engineering curricula at the college level: